initbiz/initbiz.github.io/letsrent/index.md

 The component will automatically embed the `OrderInfo` component and make use of it to automatically filter the list using the query string parameters.

 The component also supports the AJAXly updated list of filtered elements.
+It will send AJAX request to `onRefreshList` handler which returns the filtered list of rentables and updates the partial to `div#rentables-list`.
+What is more, it will automatically set the filters in the query string as well as can load default filters from the query string.

 ### `RentableDetails`
 This component will inject the particular rentable object on the page.